pkonetskiy/SuiteCRM_three_new_fields_types/README.md

 ## Features

 1. The package supports upgrade SuiteCRM versions because it uses standard methods for SuiteCRM only and it uses `custom` directory only.
-2. it is recomended to use custom modules for fields of `Collection` type.
+2. it is recommended  to use custom modules for fields of `Collection` type.
 3. You can use `Collection` with system modules but you will see the data in `ListView` of system module.
-4. If you delete fields the data and files wlln't be deleted from database and filesystem.
+4. If you delete fields the data and files will not  be deleted from database and filesystem.
 5. You can make some fields of one type on form.

 ## Progress